Why people dislike Anne Hathaway (and how she's dealt with the "Hathahate")

 © Getty Images

 "I don’t find her perfection charming.
-I find it annoying," one blogger said about Hollywood heavyweight Anne Hathaway.
-But why?
-The actress herself has addressed the issue, and it hasn't been easy.
+I find it annoying," one blogger said about Hollywood heavyweight Anne Hathaway, and that's just the tip of the iceberg when it comes to so-called "Hathahate."

-Browse this gallery and delve into the reasons people dislike Anne Hathaway, as well as how the actress has coped with it, as broken down by Nicki Swift.
+Browse this gallery and delve into the reasons people dislike Anne Hathaway, as well as how the actress has coped with it.

 RECOMMENDED FOR YOU